TheProdigyLeague/srvSoft_DevOps/vimsublimeazure.md

 ![msft](https://github.com/user-attachments/assets/04b698d6-ed9e-4dc1-a68a-7889aa1141bf)

-If (You) want to report a security issue, please privately disclose the issue to the 文本编辑器-security mailing list 文本编辑器-security@googlegroups.com
+If (You) want to report a security issue, please privately disclose the issue to the `文本编辑器-security` mailing list `文本编辑器-security@googlegroups.com`

-This is a private list, read only by the maintainers, but anybody can post, after moderation.
+This is a private list, read only by the maintainers, but anybody can post, after moderation. 📱

-**Please don't publicly disclose the issue until it has been addressed by us.**
+**Please don't publicly disclose the issue until it has been addressed by us.** 💠

 #### Vulnerability Exploits and Uninstalling

 1. `uninstall-gui.exe`
    This is only available when the text editor was installed with the self-installing executable.
 This has a minimal number of questions.
-It can delete everything that was installed.
+It can delete everything that was installed. 🎗️

 2. `uninstall.exe`
-   This removes most installed items, but does not delete the files you unpacked.
+   This removes most installed items, but does not delete the files you unpacked. 📦

 or